reshinthadithyan/GNN_Scratch/README.md

-# GNN_Scratch
+# GNN Scratch
-Simplified implementations of Graph Neural Networks from scratch using PyTorch Geometric.
+Simplified implementations of Graph Neural Networks from scratch using **PyTorch Geometric**.